-Mad Monkey Hostel Roof Top Bar
+Things to Do in Siem Reap – Mad Monkey Hostel Roof Top Bar

 Mad Money isn’t just the best hostel in Siem Reap, full stop.
 Which it is.
 It also has a great rooftop bar, which became our go to spot in town.
 The menu is delicious, and served all day long (yes ,you can get an English breakfast here).
 They even have vegetarian/vegan options, and all the meat and veggies are organic.
 Mad Monkey doesn’t mess around with its food.

 So, even if you aren’t staying at the hostel pay the Mad Monkey rooftop a visit.
 Enjoy a meal, have a drink, meet a fellow traveler, enjoy a sunset view from the bar, and get chatty with Mad Monkey’s awesome local staff.

 Know that any money you spend helps fund Mad Monkey’s many progressive initiatives, such as its mission to build 500 water wells for rural families in the outskirts of Siem Reap province.
 These guys do amazing work for the local community, and run a kick ass chain of hostels.
 Pretty much our heroes.

 Things to Do in Siem Reap – The Night Market